Bruce Coslet

-Bruce Coslet (born August 5, 1946) is a former American college and professional football player and professional football coach.
+Bruce Noel Coslet (born August 5, 1946) is an American former professional football player and coach.
 A tight end, he played for the University of the Pacific and in 1969 debuted with the American Football League (AFL)'s Cincinnati Bengals.
 He played for the Bengals in the National Football League (NFL) through 1976.

 Early life

 Coslet was born in Oakdale, California and graduated from Oakdale High School.
 He played college football at the University of the Pacific before playing for the Cincinnati Bengals from 1969 to 1976.

 Coaching career

-Cincinnati Bengals (1986–89)
+Cincinnati Bengals (1986–1989)

 Coslet was named the offensive coordinator for the Bengals in 1986 under head coach Sam Wyche.
-In his first year in the position Cincinnati's offense ranked first in the league in total yards and third in total points scored, and the Bengals finished the season with a 10-6 record.
-It was not enough, however, for the team to make the playoffs as they were one of four teams in the AFC that finished 10-6 and did not have any tiebreakers favoring them.
-In 1987 the Bengals ranked fifth in total yards under Coslet, but failed to score many points and finished the season with a 4-11 record.
+In his first year in the position Cincinnati's offense ranked first in the league in total yards and third in total points scored, and the Bengals finished the season with a 10–6 record.
+It was not enough, however, for the team to make the playoffs as they were one of four teams in the AFC that finished 10–6 and did not have any tiebreakers favoring them.
+In 1987 the Bengals ranked fifth in total yards under Coslet, but failed to score many points and finished the season with a 4–11 record.

 The Bengals' best was yet to come, however, and Coslet's offensive unit finished with the top scoring and top yardage producing offense in 1988.
-It helped the Bengals finish 12-4 and reach the Super Bowl, only for them to lose to the San Francisco 49ers.
+It helped the Bengals finish 12–4 and reach the Super Bowl, only for them to lose to the San Francisco 49ers.
 Although Cincinnati failed to return to the playoffs in 1989, Coslet's unit was again in the top five in the league as they scored the fourth most points and produced the third most total yards in the NFL.

 With his successes as an assistant, Coslet found himself highly sought after as a head coach and was hired by the New York Jets for the 1990 season.